msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/5_Monitor, Troubleshoot, and Optimize Azure Solutions/5_1_Integrate_Caching_and_Content_Delivery/readme.md

           - redis cache helps perform distributed transactions as a group.
   - Configuring Redis Cache for optimal size and performance
     - so that we never over-provision
-    - 12 tiers for Azure Cache for Redis
+    - 12* tiers for Azure Cache for Redis?*
-      - select based on no. of concurrent cached objects we need. [application dependent]
+      - select based on no. of concurrent cached objects we need. (application dependent)
       - size of cached objects
       - no. of cache requests to be made to the cache.
       - standard C3 tier can process 1 lakh requests per second